 They teach us gratitude.
 It takes time to prepare food.
 Planning a menu, shopping, cooking and cleaning up all require careful attention and organization.
 Sharing a meal that was prepared with love is hard to replicate in a commercial setting.
 Giving thanks for our meals – both for the food itself and to the person that prepared it – teaches us how to express gratitude and connect with others.

 They’re compostable.
 Real food has the ability to break down and feed other living things.
 That’s the circle of life at its best.
 As living things return to the earth, they replenish the fragile soil with nutrients that are vital for plants that will eventually become food as well.
 Choosing real food keeps landfills from growing because we let the earth recycle our leftovers rather than tossing them in the garbage.

 They’re nutritious.
 No matter where you stand on this issue, I think we can all agree that real food is full of powerful nutrients and phytochemicals – many of which we still don’t fully understand.
 These mysterious synergies cannot be replicated, synthesized or manufactured in a laboratory.

 My quick definition of real food is this: Nourishing plant and animal ingredients as close to their natural form as possible.Real Food: Nourishing plant and animal ingredients as close to their natural form as possible.
 Click To Tweet

 I know what you’re probably thinking.
 A few guidelines are nice, but not all that practical.
 I agree.
 Sometimes we need a bit more help when we’re transitioning toward new habits.
-If you’re having trouble figuring out where to get started, consider enrolling in the Self-Care Mastery Program, a yearlong experience designed to help you stay focused and committed to your lifestyle changes.
+If you’re having trouble figuring out where to get started, consider joining our Lifestyle Design Studio, a community of high-achievers who are learning how to create better health, more balance, and greater joy.